sirtomato999/drafty/README.md

-# drafty
+## drafty
-a fantasy football draft program written in Python 3

-For Windows, `colorama` is required

-# getlist
-the list grabber for drafty - scrapes fantasypros

-For all platforms, beautifulsoup4 (PyPi package `bs4`) and the lxml parser for it is required.
+###### because i can't think of a better name

+it's a fantasy football draft helper program. you need fzf for it to work. comes with a list downloader so thats cool, but you can use your own list just make it a text file and newline-separate the players